softwarefactory-project/sf-docs/docs/user/resources_user.rst

 Once done::

- * The default config-check job will execute and validate this new resource by checking its format.
+ * The default config-check job will be run and validate this new resource by checking its format.
- * The Verified label will then receive a note from the CI.
+ * The CI will assign a score to the *Verified* label on the associated change.
- * Everybody with access to the platform can comment and note the change.
+ * Everybody with access to the platform can comment and grade the change.
- * Users with rights of CR+2 and W+1 can approve the change.
+ * Privileged users can approve the change.
  * Once approved and merged, the config-update job will take care of creating the group on services like Gerrit.